Preparedness & Response Plan

 Employee Screening Before Entering the Workplace

 The City has implemented a screening protocol to identify known or suspected cases of COVID-19 among employees and isolate them from the remainder of the workforce.
-At the beginning of each day or at the start of each work shift, the City will screen employees for signs and symptoms of COVID-19 as required by executive order.
+At the beginning of each day or at the start of each work shift, the City will screen employees for signs and symptoms of COVID-19 as required by emergency rules.
 Employees are directed to promptly report any signs and symptoms of COVID-19 to their supervisor and Human Resources before and during the work shift.
 A sample Employee Entry Screening Questionnaire is attached as Appendix B.

 A screening questionnaire will be completed by all employees before they are permitted to enter the workplace each day.
 Employees are encouraged to complete the questionnaire electronically prior to arriving to work, however, if this is not possible, stations will be provided at a designated location at each building for employee screening.
 In addition to a screening questionnaire, some departments may require a temperature check before entry.
 Any individual taking employee temperatures will be required to wear appropriate personal protective equipment.
 If an employee fails the screening process, the employee will not be allowed to enter the premises until cleared to return to work (see Appendix C Employee Return to Work Plan).
 Employees refusing to complete the screening process may be subject to discipline.